utsav0/daily-dev-tips/src/pages/posts/scss-nesting.md

 ---

 This is, without a doubt, my favorite part of `SCSS`.
 Nesting is used to nest code inside each other; it's very versatile.
-Meaning, in the long term, it will make you think twice about naming because it's easier to sort.
+In the long term, it will make you think twice about naming because it's easier to sort.

 ## Basic SCSS Nesting

-In basic nesting can be used as follows
+Basic nesting can be used as follows.

 Let's take the following HTML